On this page

 To better manage customer credit:

-- engage a specialist company such as VEDA or Dun & Bradstreet to assist in checking the credit history of a potential customer
+- engage a specialist company such as Equifax or Dun & Bradstreet to assist in checking the credit history of a potential customer

-- make sure your system tracks outstanding credit of your customers and notifies relevant staff if the limit has been exceeded.
-Ensure this notification happens before the next sale
+- make sure your system tracks outstanding credit of your customers and notifies relevant staff if the limit's been exceeded – ensure this notification happens before the next sale

 Want a financial reminder in April?

 Sign up for the Small Business Victoria update to receive fortnightly:

 - handy financial improvement tasks for April.